dmlc/dgl/docs/source/guide/data.rst

 Here we focus on the standard way to process graphs, features and masks.
 We will use builtin datasets as examples and skip the implementations for building graphs from files, but add links to the detailed implementations.
-Please refer to `Section 2.3 <https://>`__ to see a complete guide on how to build graphs from external sources.
+Please refer to `Creating graphs from external sources <https://>`__ to see a complete guide on how to build graphs from external sources.

-3.3.1 Processing Graph Classification datasets
+Processing Graph Classification datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Graph classification datasets are almost the same as most datasets in